ubccr/genesysv/docs/source/index.rst

     python manage.py runserver 172.17.XX.XXX:8000

-Navigate the public IP address port 8000 of your instance and the GDW website should be running.
+Navigate to the public IP address, port 8000, of your instance and the GDW website should be running.
 Most of the functionality will be broken because there is no connection with the Elasticsearch database.
 You can stop the development server using ``CTRL + c``.
 Note that the the manage.py commands also have to be run inside the virtualenv.